MagnusPladsen/zed-transparent-dark-glass-theme/README.md

 After installation:

 1. Press `cmd+k, cmd+t` to open theme selector
-2. Search for "Dark Glass"
+2. Search for "Transparent Dark Glass"
 3. Select the theme

 Or set it in your settings: